Conference Associates at GDC 2012

 What if I have particular sessions I want to attend?

-Volunteers submit work preferences that are factored into their schedule.
-That plus the ability to trade work shifts with other volunteers should allow you to definitely attend at least a few preferred sessions, including summits and tutorials.
+CAs submit work preferences that are factored into their schedules.
+That plus the ability to trade work shifts with other CAs should allow you to definitely attend at least a few preferred sessions, including summits and tutorials.
+With your All Access pass, you also get GDC Vault access so you will be able to see recordings of most sessions after the show.

 What are you looking for in an applicant?